 The compound was 320 feet long.
 Sutter had quarters for some of his workers, a bakery, blanket factory, blacksmith shop, carpenter shop, and other workshops within the fort.
 After the discovery of Gold Sutter’s workers deserted and headed off to make their riches digging for gold.

 By 1860, all that remained was his house, known today as the Central Building.
 Today thousands of school children and visitors come to the fort each year.
 Fort Sutter is furnished and reconstructed to reflect its 1846 appearance.

 Another stop while visiting the fort should be the Sutter’s Fort Trade Store.
-Here you will find gifts and publications relating to California history including the Overland Trail and Gold Rush.
-The store is non-profit and operated by the Friends of Sutter’s Fort Association.
+Here you will find gifts and publications relating to California history, including the Overland Trail and Gold Rush.
+The store is non-profit and operated by the Friends of Fort Association.

 Sutter’s Fort can be found at 26th & K street in midtown Sacramento.
-It is also surrounded by freeways.
+Freeways also surround it.
 Interstate 5 to the west.
 Interstate 99 to the east.
 Interstate 50 & Interstate 80 headed off to the Sierra Nevada.
 And due west is Interstate 80 headed in from the Bay Area.

-Sutter’s Fort State Historic Park entrance is located at 2701 L Street.
-Sutter’s Fort is open daily 10-5.
+Sutter’s Fort State Historical Park entrance is located at 2701 L Street.
+The Fort is open daily 10-5.
 Parking is available anywhere along the block, bring quarters for the meters, free on Sundays.

 Hours Daily from 10:00 am to 5:00 pm Closed Thanksgiving, Christmas, and New Years Day.